-38 Digby Rise is a detached building used by the research and education department, located within the north east corner of the study site and surrounded by areas of hardstanding and car parking.
+York House is a detached building used by the research and education department, located within the north east corner of the study site and surrounded by areas of hardstanding and car parking.
 It was built between 1932 and 1938, has two stories under a tiled and hipped roof with two chimney stacks.
 It is built of red brick laid in stretcher bond, sash windows set under soldier course brick lintels and a front door with a fanlight and pediment over.
+All of the current buildings and structures on the site have been approved for demolition (planning reference 20/01322/DEM).